np-nandanpatil/homelyhub/README.md

 3. Use filters to search
 4. Click on property for details
 5. Select dates and book
-6. Complete payment with Stripe
+6. Complete payment with Razorpay

 ### As a Host
 1. Sign up as Host